nickheyer/DiscoFlix/README.md

 ## An AI concierge with house rules

-Plug in Anthropic, OpenAI, Gemini, or a local Ollama - then decide exactly who it answers, where, and how it speaks.
-The assistant reads your library, your queue, and your request ledger before it opens its mouth.
+Plug in Anthropic, OpenAI, Gemini, or a local Ollama.
+The assistant has access to all your users, what media you have downloaded/monitored/queued, and of course - the discord bot (**you can turn these off incrementally if thats too intrusive for you, but thats why we include ollama**).

 <img src="docs/media/ai-chat-thread.png" alt="Console AI chat: the assistant plans a triple feature from the library, citing the tools it used - media_library, open_requests, download_queue">